Well-Posedness for Some Non-Linear Diffusion Processes and Related PDE on the Wasserstein Space: Preliminaries: Differentiation on the Wasserstein space and Smoothing properties of McKean-Vlasov equations

-where $\Pi_2(m,m')$ denotes the set of probability measures on $\mathcal{P}_2(\rr^d\times \rr^d)$ with $m$ and $m'$ as respective marginals.
-Hence, starting at time $0$ with a map $h$ being Lipschitz in total variation distance, we end up at any time $t>0$ with a map which is Lipschitz w.r.t. the distance $d$, which is well seen to be less than the total variation distance and the Wasserstein metric $W_1$.
+where $\Pi(\mu,\mu')$ denotes the set of probability measures $\pi \in \mathcal{P}(\mathbb{R}^d\times \mathbb{R}^d)$ with $\mu$ and $\mu'$ as respective marginals.
+Hence, starting at time $0$ with a map $h$ being Lipschitz in total variation distance, we end up at any time $t>0$ with a map which is Lipschitz w.r.t. the distance $d$ defined above, which is well seen to be less than the total variation distance and the Wasserstein distance $W_1$.

-On the other hand, coming back to \eqref{dvpExsmooth} and choosing $\xi'= \xi + \varepsilon Y$ for some $Y$ in $\mathbb L_2$ and $\varepsilon >0$ we have, from Lebesgue's dominated convergence theorem, continuity of the integrands in the right hand side and then Fubini's theorem:
+On the other hand, coming back to \eqref{dvpExsmooth} and restricting our considerations to initial conditions with law in $\mathcal P_2(\rr^d)$ (\emph{i.e.} $\xi$ and $\xi'$ are now assumed to belong in $\mathbb L^2$), one can choose $\xi'= \xi + \varepsilon Y$ for some $Y$ in $\mathbb L_2$ and $\varepsilon >0$ and we have, from the dominated convergence theorem, continuity of the integrands in the right hand side and then Fubini's theorem, that for any $t>0$, it holds